Electric current in a translation invariant environment: Effective equation of motion

-In the case of a large, many body environment, the coordinate $y$ is replaced by a field and it is easy to find the perturbative series for the influence functional by expanding in the system-environment and the internal environment interactions.
-The former is spelled out in ref. \cite{idgas} where the effective action of a test particle interacting with a non-relativistic ideal gas is considered and the latter can be taken into account by the standard perturbation expansion within the environment.
-Such a perturbative scheme is specially well suited to a large environment which remains in equilibrium during the interaction with a small system.
-The resulting influence functional can be approximated within the Landau-Ginzburg double expansion, by assuming that the system-environment interaction generates slow, small amplitude modification of the system.
-The leading order of this scheme yields an $\ord{\hx^2}$, $\ord{\partial_t^2}$ effective Lagrangian, \be L_{eff}=(m+\delta m)\dot x_d\dot x-U\left(x+\frac{x_d}2\right)+U\left(x-\frac{x_d}2\right)-kx_d\dot x-im\xi x_d\dot x_d+\frac{i}2(d_0x^2_d+d_2\dot x^2_d). \ee Other possible quadratic terms are excluded by the unitarity of the full closed dynamics and translation invariance.
-Note that the term proportional to $\xi$ is a total time derivative and its role is to generate a time-independent, non-dynamical multiplicative factor $\exp\xi mx_d^2/2\hbar$ to the density matrix, a static decoherence ($\xi<0$) or recoherence ($\xi>0$) in the coordinate representation.
-The equation of motion for the trajectory $x(t)$ for $x_d=0$ after the mass renormalization $m+\delta m\to m$, \be 0=\fd{S_{eff}}{x_d(t)}=-m\ddot x-\nabla U(x)-k\dot x \ee indicates that $k$ is Newton's friction constant.
-The time scale of the dynamics is given by the friction, $\tau_{diss}=1/\nu$ where $\nu=k/m$ for homogeneous potential \cite{gaussian}.
-The coefficients $d_0$ and $d_2$ control the decoherence in the coordinate basis, the suppression of the off-diagonal elements of the density matrix with increasing $x_d$.
-The $x_d$-dependence of the suppression defines the decoherence length scale, $\ell_{dec}$.
-Simple dimensional consideration suggests $\ell_{dec}\sim\sqrt{\hbar\nu/d_0}$ or $\sqrt[4]{\hbar^2/d_0}$.
-The first expression is recovered in the calculation, presented in this work with a slight modification, the replacement of the decoherence strength by its renormalized value at the characteristic frequency, $d_0\to d_0+d_2\nu^2$.
+In the case of a large, many-body environment, the coordinate $\v{y}$ is replaced by a field, and it is easy to find the perturbative series for the influence functional by expanding in the system-environment and the internal environment interactions.
+The former is spelled out in Ref. \cite{gas}, where the effective action of a test particle interacting with a nonrelativistic ideal gas is considered, and the latter can be taken into account by the standard perturbation expansion within the environment.
+Such a perturbative scheme is especially well suited to a large environment which remains in equilibrium during the interaction with a small system.